hari7696/cis6930sp24-assignment0/README.md

 4. Assumption: the fields present in pdf will be in the order ['incident_time', 'incident_number', 'incident_location', 'nature', 'incident_ori']
 5. Asuumption: the first 2 rows of the pdf is junk data, so it gets removed everytime
 6. The last row of the pdf have a time stamp, so its ignroed as junk value
+7. The missing fileds should be 2 atmost. i., the record will always have atleast 3 fields present in them. if it misses more than 2 fields, will get dropped